eugenmihailescu/braintree-integration/README.md

   - this will create a `jsdoc` folder that will contain the auto-generated JSDoc documentation for the JavaScript source files

 ## Demo
 A demo application is included (see `demo` folder).
 It makes use of the [https://github.com/braintree/braintree_php_example](https://github.com/braintree/braintree_php_example).
+The demo can be also tested online [here](https://sandbox.mynixworld.info/pseudoshop/public_html/).

-This is an ongoing project so expect more...
+> This is an ongoing project so expect more...